 Figure 2: Language clarity indicators

 These data show that supranational EU tweets tend to be somewhat clearer than those published by international organizations (with the notable exception of clarifying agency through a more verbal style).
-More importantly, however, supranational communication is clearly and significantly harder to understand citizens when compared to random messages on the Twitter platform and especially when compared to the tweets of national institutions and executives from the UK.
+More importantly, however, the EU supranational communication is clearly and significantly harder to understand citizens when compared to random messages on the Twitter platform and especially when compared to the tweets of national institutions and executives from the UK.
 This reaffirms the impression of a very technocratic supranational communication approach that has also been shown for press releases of the European Commission (Rauh 2021b).

-But also here, notable variation within the population of supranational accounts exists.
+There is also a notable variation within the population of supranational accounts.
 Based on the standardized averages of the three language-clarity indicators, the messages by current Commission President Von der Leyen, Commissioners Timmermans and Vestager, as well as Matthew Baldwin (European Coordinator for Road Safety) are easiest to understand.
 The least accessible messages - on average - are sent by the European Maritime Safety Agency, by the Commission DG for Competition Policy (ironically headed by the clearly communicating Margrethe Vestager), Justice Commissioner Reynders, and the European Defence Agency.
 In general, the tweets from supranational actors tweeting in personal capacity are significantly easier to understand than tweets from institutional accounts.

 3.1.
 Media usage in supranational Twitter messages